9 Safe And Beneficial Exercise Ideas For People With Lower Back Pain

 Because when you're in pain it can seem crazy to even think about exercising.

 As every instinct is telling you to rest up and recover instead.

 Have a hot bath, put your feet up, let it pass.

 These are our survival instincts talking that have evolved over centuries to tell us that signs of pain = immediate danger.

 However, when your back pain is chronic and persistent this is simply not the case.

 As there's no immediate danger with this type of pain, it just is, so you need to override your instincts and get yourself out there.

 And I'm going help you do this by introducing you to 9 activities that, when done correctly, have been shown to help reduce back pain in a safe manner.

 Things To Be Aware Of Before You Get Started

 Before we begin with the list, I just want to make you aware of a couple of things.

 Firstly I need to state the obvious, which is I'm not a doctor or medical professional.

-So you should always consult your doctor or physical therapist before beginning a new exercise program and stop immediately if you start to feel more pain.
+So you should always consult with your doctor or physical therapist before trying out a new form of exercise, and stop immediately if you feel more pain.

 And secondly, it's important that you don't overdo things.

 However, the name of the game here is to exercise to a moderate intensity, as this has been shown to be best for your back pain.

-For instance in one 2011 study it was found that both lack of activity and intense activity increased the risk of lower back pain.
+For instance, one study found that both a lack of activity and intense activity increased the risk of lower back pain.

 Moderate activity on the other hand was found to reduce the risk of lower back pain.

 So it's all about finding that sweet spot and not overdoing things.